seegno/eslint-config-seegno/README.md

 ## Usage

-Create an `.eslintrc` file with the following:
+Create an `.eslintrc.yml` file with the following:

 ```yaml
 extends: seegno